 When it comes to ad spending on social media networks, it is predicted to grow 10.55% per year.
 With this pace, it should reach $229 million by 2025 (Statista).

 The industry is changing every second and you must evaluate and improve your digital marketing budget constantly.
 The marketing itself is a service that brings in extra revenue.
 If the overall strategy does not bring in new revenue to the table, you should better try something else.

 As I said before everybody nowadays uses the internet and you should get in line with the numbers.

 Even grandmas have Facebook these days.

 Assessment is maybe the most vital part of all.
 You should be able to compare the past results to the ones after you implemented your strategy accompanied by the digital marketing budget.

 Look at the changes in revenue.

-If the revenue has indeed increased by $100 000 a month, but the strategy cost you $110 000 you still aren’t doing good results.
+If the revenue has indeed increased by $100 000 a month, but the strategy costs you $110 000 you still aren’t doing good results.
 You would be surprised how many people don’t get this.
 Also if possible try to pinpoint the exact advertising source that brought you that extra revenue and make sure revenues aren’t influenced by outside factors like holidays or seasonal changes.

-So to wrap everything up – write a strategy, get financial information, set your budget and evaluate the results.
+So to wrap everything up – write a strategy, get financial information, set your budget, and evaluate the results.
 It is not that hard…